BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/materialPlugins.md

 ## More complex plugins

 Sometimes your plugins will need to get uniforms.
-This is also possible with the plugins, which can register defines and uniforms.
+This is also possible with the plugins, which can register defines, uniforms and samplers (textures).

 Let's take a look at a more involved example, which is not enabled by default but has proper enable/disable controls as well.